Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 ### Part 1 — Prompt & Tool Design Fundamentals

 > No .NET yet.
 Three modules to build the mental model everything else rests on.
-If you only truly absorb one module in the whole course, make it Module 3.
+If you only absorb one module in the whole course, make it Module 3.

 - **Module 1** — [How to talk to a model](/Docs/posts/2026/06/09/prompt-tool-design-01-talk-to-a-model/) — why structure beats wording; role, structure, examples.
 - **Module 2** — [Structured prompts, system prompts & templates](/Docs/posts/2026/06/09/prompt-tool-design-02-structured-prompts/) — prompts as versioned artifacts, not string literals you're quietly ashamed of.